I’m Phe, blogger at Renaissance Magpie, dabbler in art, and currently working on building a freelance editing and proof-reading business.

 Disney or Diddl stationery or stickers or anything really.
 I just really cannot stand these designs.
 Sorry. :(

-Please, Please, Please... do not send me random extras!
+With that said, please, please, please... do not send me random extras!
 There is nothing more disappointing than receiving subpar swaps with the flat rate limit of random scraps and "extras" enclosed too often.
 These have almost all uniformly ended up in the bin and I've been left feeling as though the enclosures were to draw attention away from the swap itself and still beg for a heart.

 Conversely, I don't send random extras unless it's something I have that your profile clearly states you'd love to receive.
 And if I send it, I don't expect a heart.
 I just want to make you a little extra happy.
 I want my swap to stand on it's own merit, not anything else I may choose to send, if I choose to send.

-So please...spend time on your creation.
+Please...spend time on your creation.
 Try something new.
 Enclose a note telling me about your technique.
 But don't send me random scraps/ephemera/destash stickers or other such "extras" that clearly have no thought put into them except to detract from the quality of your swap.

 |Type 1||Type 2||Type 3||Uncategorized|